New Commercial Construction

 • TDLR (Texas Dept of Regulation) project number if the commercial project is valued over $50,000.
 Contact the TDLR Architectural Barriers Section at 1-877-278-0999 for registry information.

-Permit Fees
+Permit Fees:

-After your application is accepted, we will calculate the permit fees and notify you via the permit portal to make the payment.
-You can pay through the permit portal using E-Check, Visa, or Mastercard.
 Alternatively, you can drop off a check at our office located at 301 W Bagdad Ave, Ste 100, Round Rock, TX 78664.
 Please make the check payable to the City of Round Rock and include the case/application number on the memo line.

-Roadway Impact Fees
+Roadway Impact Fees:

 The City Council approved a Roadway Impact Fee ordinance that took effect on Jan.
 1, 2020.
 The fee is being phased in over time according to when the project’s final plat is issued.
 Refer to the Roadway Impact Fee page for fee calculations and offsets.

-Review Process
+Review Process:

-The review process for your project is estimated to take between 6 to 8 weeks from the time your application is received and accepted.
+The review process for your project will take approximately 4 to 8 weeks after your application is received and accepted.
 The duration may vary depending on the complexity and completeness of your project.
 Once your application is accepted and the necessary fees are paid, it will be distributed to all relevant review staff.
+Please note that we do not offer an expedited review service, and no additional review fee has been added to the permit fee.

 You can monitor the status of your review through the permit portal and submit any required responses or revisions.
-Please note that we do not offer an expedited review service, and no additional review fee has been added to the permit fee.

-Permit Issuance / Red Lines Uploaded Once:
+Permit Issuance & Red Lines:

 • All comments have been addressed.